reritom/Flask-Microservice-Tutorial/README.md

 ## Composing our system
 We have two flask apps.
 Invsys and Gateway.
 We want them both to be deployed, and we want Gateway to be able to send requests to Invsys using `invsys` instead of a specific IP.

-Docker-compose comes to the rescue.
-Docker-compose is a tool that allows us to define the deployment of multiple containers, and has the benefit of making each container targetable using the container name.
-All we need to is create a docker-compose.yaml in our main project directory, which now looks like this:
+Docker-compose is a tool that allows us to define the deployment of multiple containers, and has the added benefit of making each container targetable using the container name.
+All we need to is create a `docker-compose.yaml` in our main project directory, which now looks like this:

 ```
 .